grafi-tt/sayhisort/README.md

 Its name derives from GrailSort, in honor of its auhor [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
 Pronunciation of “say hi” sounds like the Japanse word 「聖杯（せいはい）」, which means grail.

-TODO: complete sort routine.
-Most subroutines are already unittested.

-Remaining tasks are

-* test and fix MergeSortState
-* test and fix MergeOneLevel
-* test and fix the toplevel Sort routine

-TODO: doc

 TODO: benchmark

 TODO: overflow resistance test by using 16bit index iterator.
 Its carefully written to avoid any overflow.
 Should be tested.